 The result can be seen below :

 Graham printed a few different colours for me.
 The nut pushes into a hexagonal shaped hole which holds it in place.
 Opening the case slightly allows the insert to fit into the recess which normally exposes the composite video and audio sockets.
 The audio socket is covered but a well placed hole ensures a composite video cable can be attached when the camera isn’t on a tripod.

 This is one of the rare times when I’ve seen a 3D printer create something that is actually useful and solve a real-world problem.
 I like geometric shapes, Yoda heads and plastic spoons as much as the next person but this is an item that I will actually use.

-The Cyntech case is available from lots of Pi accessory sellers in a range of colours.
+The Cyntech Raspberry Pi Case is available from lots of Pi accessory sellers in a range of colours.
 There is also an optional SD card cover available which prevents the card being removed.